Promotional Video Guide

-The information and resources on this page are provided by the Marketing Committee in order to aid project planners and content producers in understanding the requirements and recommendations of the Policy for Official Video and the SUNY Cortland Communication Guide.
+The information and resources on this page are provided by the Marketing Committee to aid project planners and content producers in understanding the requirements and recommendations of the Policy for Official Video and the SUNY Cortland Brand Identity Guide.

 Captions should be available for all video content that includes synchronized audio.
 In addition to describing speech, captions should be used to indicate when music is playing and when sound effects provide meaningful information.